Lumen Field: Home field advantage

 Kickers experience further disadvantages when attempting field goals at Lumen Field.
 Both the stadium's proximity to Puget Sound and the open north end create winds that are challenging to gauge.
 Former Seahawks kicker Josh Brown adjusted to the winds, and he believed the moisture in the air caused trouble for others.

-On September 15, 2013, Seattle Seahawks fans successfully broke the Guinness World Records for the loudest stadium in the world.
+On September 15, 2013, Seattle Seahawks fans successfully broke the Guinness World Record for the loudest stadium in the world.
 The 131.9-decibel record occurred during the sack of San Francisco 49ers quarterback Colin Kaepernick in the first quarter.
 Fans then broke their new record during the third quarter of the same game when a level of 136.6 decibels was achieved during a goal line stand by the Seahawks defense.
 The record was broken by the crowd at Arrowhead Stadium on October 13, 2013, with a sound pressure level of 137.57 decibels.
 The record was later regained by the Seahawks fans on December 2, 2013, with 137.6 decibels against the New Orleans Saints, but lost once again to Arrowhead Stadium in a Monday Night Football game between the Kansas City Chiefs and New England Patriots on September 29, 2014, setting the record that still stands at 142.2 decibels.